-VI.B.2.b) ensure manageable patient care responsibilities; and, (Core)
+6.12.b.
+The learning objectives of the program must ensure manageable patient care responsibilities.
+(Core)

 Background and Intent: The Common Program Requirements do not define "manageable patient care responsibilities" as this is variable by specialty/subspecialty and PGY level.
 Review Committees will provide further detail regarding patient care responsibilities in the applicable specialty- and subspecialty-specific Program Requirements and accompanying FAQs.
 However, all programs, regardless of specialty/subspecialty, should carefully assess how the assignment of patient care responsibilities can affect work compression.